Jeremy Varcoe: Education

 Jeremy Varcoe was educated at Charterhouse School in Surrey, and at Lincoln College, Oxford.
 He served in HM Forces 1956-58 and in HMOCS (Swaziland) 1962–65.
 He was called to the Bar, Gray's Inn in 1966.

 Diplomatic career

-Jeremy Varcoe joined the FCO as First Secretary in 1970.
+Varcoe joined the FCO as First Secretary in 1970.
 He was seconded as Deputy Secretary-General to the Pearce Commission on Rhodesian Opinion in 1972.
 Later that year, he was posted to Ankara.
 In 1974, he was posted to Lusaka as Head of Chancery, returning to London in 1978.
 He was appointed Counsellor at Kuala Lumpur in 1979.
 Jeremy Varcoe was appointed Head of the FCO's Southern African Department in 1982.
 Following the Coventry Four affair in March 1984, he was sent as Counsellor to Ankara.
 Varcoe was seconded to Standard Chartered Bank in 1985.

-Subsequently, Jeremy Varcoe was appointed Ambassador to Somalia in 1987.
+Subsequently, Varcoe was appointed Ambassador to Somalia in 1987.
 He coordinated the 17th G8 summit at Lancaster House in 1991, and later served as Assistant Under-Secretary of State at the FCO until he retired in 1997.